unavi-xyz/unavi/apps/docs/docs/index.md

 title: Overview
 ---

-The Wired is a web-based virtual worlds platform **done right**.
+The Wired is a web-based metaverse platform.

-Built on top of open standards and decentralized infrastructure, the Wired reimagines the web as an interconnected network of 3D spaces, instead of 2D pages.
+Built on top of open standards and decentralized infrastructure, the Wired reimagines the web as an interconnected network of 3D user-owned spaces, instead of 2D pages.
 You can access the Wired through any browser, on any device.

 :::info